Emerging Scholars Program

 The curriculum for the Discover Philadelphia seminars focuses on The City and include courses such as Resistance Movements in Philadelphia (political science), Communication and the City (communication), Justice in Our Community (criminology and justice studies) and Social Problems (sociology).
 Students also participate in a community-based course in which they learn side-by-side with community members - from prison inmates to hospice patients - gaining a richer understanding of course material and the experiences of their fellow citizens.

 By the end of the year, students will be well prepared to declare a major that truly fits their career goals.

 The program is competitive - only 25 students will be accepted in the 2019 class.
 Applicants should be passionate students who want to become leaders in their field and community and who are interested in impacting the world through their work.
-To apply, please submit an essay a short statement (described below) on the following topic to the program director, Lloyd Ackert, PhD, at firstname.lastname@example.org.
+To apply, please submit a short statement (described below) on the following topic to the program director, Lloyd Ackert, PhD, at email@example.com.